CU-DBMI/set-website/_posts/2025-05-22-introducing-uv.md

 When we want to process code through the `uv` environment we can use the `uv run` command.
 If you're used to using `conda` environments this is akin to `conda run -n env_name python`.
 Note: `uv` does not enable you to activate or "enter into" an implicit shell for the environement like `conda activate`.
-Instead, `uv` uses declarative syntax to ensure the command-line interface to the environment is explicit.
+Instead, `uv` uses declarative syntax to ensure the command-line interface (CLI) to the environment is explicit.

 When working with other projects you might also need to run an `install` command in order to have access to the environment.
 `uv` skips this step and automatically will install the environment on issuing a `uv run` (there is no `uv install` command).